top of page

 The verb 'refute' has its origins in the Latin word 'refutare.'
 This Latin term can be traced back to the combination of two elements: 're-' meaning 'back' or 'again,' and 'futare' meaning 'to beat' or 'to strike.'
 In its early usage, 'refutare' was often used in the context of argumentation and meant to beat back or repel an argument effectively.
 As the word transitioned through various languages, including Old French and Middle English, it retained its fundamental meaning of disproving, discrediting, or contradicting an argument, statement, or claim.
 The etymology of 'refute' thus reflects its historical role in intellectual discourse as a means to forcefully counter or repel opposing viewpoints with persuasive evidence or reasoning.

-Quiz: Find the meaning of the verb refute:
+Find the correct meaning of the verb refute:

 Try Again!